kithJames/alx-low_level_programming/README.md

-this is my low level programming excercise with alx
+this is my low level programming excercise with nested loops and functions